DanielPatterson/Angular-JS-Modules-Components-templates-Multi-page/README.md

 # Using-Modules-and-Components-to-construct-the-views-using-templates-Multi-page
-Using Modules and Components to construct the views using templates, Multi page version
+Using Modules and Components to construct the views using templates - Multi page version